ololduck/libwebnovel/README.md

 See [`Backends`] for more information on how to use the library.
-The documentation of the [`Backend`] trait may also be useful, especially if you want to implement an other backend (don't forget to share it with the [main repository](https://codeberg.org/paulollivier/libwebnovel)!).
+The documentation of the [`Backend`] trait may also be useful, especially if you want to implement another backend (don't forget to share it with the [main repository](https://codeberg.org/paulollivier/libwebnovel)!).

 ### Supported providers